 Ease of Use and Reliability

 The design makes it quite easy to hold and use.
 Many reviews point to it dribbling and burning the user, but I attribute that to user error not an issue with the design.
+You can choose the My Little Steamer Go Mini if for travel and portability.

 If you hold it properly upright (not tilted weirdly) to use on hanged clothes (remember, a steamer is not the same as an iron and should not be used the same), getting burned should not happen.